Bernard E. Brandt

 Bernard Edward Brandt (February 20, 1881 – February 19, 1954) was an American farmer and politician.

 Born in Forest Junction, Wisconsin, Brandt was a farmer in the town of Spruce, Wisconsin in Oconto County, Wisconsin.
-He served as chairman and treasurer of the Town of Spruce.
-He also served on the Oconto County Board of Supervisors.
-In 1935, Brandt served in the Wisconsin State Assembly on the Wisconsin Progressive Party ticket.
-Brandt died in Green Bay on February 19, 1954.
+He served as chairman and treasurer of the Town of Spruce and a member of the Oconto County Board of Supervisors.
+In 1935, Brandt was elected in the Wisconsin State Assembly on the Wisconsin Progressive Party ticket.
+He died in Green Bay on February 19, 1954, one day before his 73rd birthday.